 For many U.S. taxpayers, this increase has meant that it is more financially beneficial to simply take the standard deduction than to itemize deductions on their federal income taxes.
 Donations to charity are among the deductions that taxpayers can itemize.

 Starting in 2020, however, there's a small exception, which Congress included in the Coronavirus Aid Relief and Economic Security Act (CARES Act).
 Taxpayers who don’t itemize may now deduct up to $300 per year in charitable contributions, so long as the contributions were:

 Contributions to nonoperating private foundations, support organizations, and donor advised funds (DAFs) don’t come within the new deduction.

-Charities in the United States are, naturally, quite worried.
+Of course, not everyone who donates to charity does so in order to gain a tax deduction.
+But maqny are moved by this incentive, particularly toward the end of the year.
+Charities in the United States are, naturally, feeling the bite of the changed tax law.
 The hope is that donors will realize the urgency of their situation and donate regardless of tax deductions.
 Tax experts also recommend that prospective donors look into the advantages of:

 If you have other unusual factors at play in your tax situation, it's possible that you will choose not to rely on the standard deduction for other reasons, and would benefit from making charitable deductions as before.
 See a tax professional for more detailed advice and strategizing.